Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Introduction

 \subsection{The generalization issue of neural networks}

-Originally spotted by Szegedy et al. \cite{szegedy2013intriguing}, the generalization issue of NNs led to the field of adversarial examples, where researchers aim to find minimal input perturbations that fool NNs, showing how brittle their predictions can be \cite{wiyatno2019adversarial}.
-For example, DeepFool selects an image and applies a little noise -- indistinguishable to the human eye -- that changes the prediction of a well-trained NN \cite{moosavi2016deepfool}.
+Originally spotted by Szegedy et al. \cite{szegedy2013intriguing}, the generalization issue of NNs led to the field of adversarial examples, where researchers aim to find \rText{minimal} input perturbations that fool NNs, showing how brittle their predictions can be~\cite{wiyatno2019adversarial, moosavi2016deepfool}\nText{, even when only little noise is applied to the input}. \rText{For example, DeepFool selects an image and applies a little noise -- indistinguishable to the human eye -- that changes the prediction of a well-trained NN \cite{moosavi2016deepfool}.}

 To circumvent this generalization issue, researchers often rely on better sets of data that cover the entire spectrum of inputs and allow NNs to react to any situation.
 This requires vast amounts of resources and is only possible in fields where a significant amount of data is available, such as for tasks related to natural language processing \cite{brown2020language} or images \cite{xie2020self}.
-Additionally, to ensure some level of generalization, practitioners typically separate the data into training and validation sets, the former being used to train the network and the latter to assess its performance on unseen data \cite{xu2018splitting}.
-This ensures the NN presents at least some generalization capability and avoids \textit{overfitting} the training data.
-However, classical NNs cannot be robust to input modifications that do not exist in the entire data set.
+Additionally, to ensure some level of generalization, practitioners typically separate the data into training and validation sets, the former being used to train the network and the latter to assess its performance on unseen data \nText{to avoid \textit{overfitting} the training data} \cite{xu2018splitting}.\rText{ This ensures the NN presents at least some generalization capability and avoids \textit{overfitting} the training data.} However, classical NNs cannot be robust to input modifications that do not exist in the entire data set.